Establishing Administrative Policies

 System-wide administrative policies must advance the University’s mission; be necessary to implement Board of Regents policy or directive or to achieve compliance with laws, rules, or regulations; and meet one or more of the following criteria:

 - address a risk to the institution that cannot be adequately addressed otherwise;

 - have significant impact, including but not limited to, the number of people and colleges/units impacted and the level and number of risk factors involved or

 - promote operational efficiency and effectiveness.

-Campus-Specific Administrative Policy Development
+Campus-Wide Administrative Policy Development

-Individual campuses may develop campus-specific policies when:
+Individual campuses may develop campus-wide policies when:

 The Director of the University Policy Program will assist the campuses in ensuring alignment with the specifications above.

 Colleges and departments (units) may develop local policies whether or not a corresponding administrative policy exists, if permitted by their campus or college processes

 Units may not create a local policy: